- Networking: [net-wur-king]

 - verb to cultivate people who can be helpful to one professionally, especially in finding employment or moving to a higher position

 Networking involves talking with people you know about the kind of job you are seeking.
 Remember: The more people you talk with, the more contacts you will make.
 There is a direct, positive relationship between the number of people who know you are job seeking and job search success.

 Start with Your Friends and Associates

-Career Events on the PNC campus are designed to connect students with business professionals for potential internships as well as future employment opportunities.
+Career Events on campus are designed to connect students with business professionals for potential internships as well as future employment opportunities.
 The following guide has been designed to help you prepare for networking events like career fairs, information sessions, networking events, as well as other career events you may be attending.
-Please remember that preparedness counts and you are not only representing yourself, but also Purdue University North Central.
+Please remember that preparedness counts and you are not only representing yourself, but also Purdue University Calumet.

-On behalf of the Office of Career Development, we wish you the best in all of your future endeavors!
+On behalf of The Career Center, we wish you the best in all of your future endeavors!